charly/jail/README.md

 Other approaches where :
   - create a gem for each jquery plugin.
 But that means updating the gem with the latest release of each plugin and nobody wants to keep track of dozens of repos.
-  - Do a generator instead but, while the thought came to me while writing this gem, I didn't find any remote feature in Thor (may be wrong though since rails templates has it).
+  - Do a generator instead but, while the thought came to me while writing this gem, I didn't find any remote feature in Thor (may be wrong though since rails templates has it). **update** : it has one (of course)!

 ## TODO